xijo/betterplace_apidocs/donation_form/third_party_app_donation_form.md

       <code>&receiver_type=group&receiver_id=seeds-of-kindness-3</code>
     </td>
     <td>
       The receiver type and id that you specified when opening the form.
-"Group" stands for "Fundraising Event".
+"FundraisingEvent" stands for "Fundraising Event".
     </td>
   </tr>
   <tr>